 - Write about your affirmation in a journal.

-- Read comedic content related to your affirmation or goal.
+- Read funny or inspiring content related to your affirmation or goal.

 Put On Your Listening Ears